vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Sunday 2025-07-13, I did at-home jogging for scheduling reasons -- it was already late and I wanted to effectively multiplex jogging with the cooking of rice, which I could only do by jogging at home.

+## 2025-07-14: skipped all exercise

+On Monday 2025-07-14, I skipped all exercise.
+This was because I had an impromptu meeting with a work colleague just around the time I was planning to go for (delayed) exercise, right on the heels of another meeting that delayed my intended start time of exercise.